 - Don’t order anything with ice, as, of course, tourists can’t drink the water in India

-I understand it can be bit unnerving ordering masala chai from a pot that’s literally boiled on the street – especially if it looks a bit rough around the edges – but having that extra safety net with our tour guide meant that I wasn’t worried about it.
-It was the first of many of the course of the trip!
+I understand it can be a bit unnerving ordering masala chai from a pot that’s literally boiled on the street – especially if it looks a bit rough around the edges – but having that extra safety net with our tour guide meant that I wasn’t worried about it.
+It was the first of many on the trip!

 10 amazing things to do in Delhi